DarkView/MRVNLFG/README.md

  - LIST_OTHER_USERS: true if the other users in the voice channel of the requestor should be listed.
 Else set to false

 Commands for this bot:
- - !reload: Reloads the settings.json file to change identifiers and owner without restarting the bot
+ - !reload: Reloads the settings.json file to change identifiers, owners and listing without restarting the bot
  - <COMMAND_IDENTIFIER>: If the command is sent in a channel with <LFG_TEXT_IDENTIFIER> and the user is in a channel with <LFG_VOICE_IDENTIFIER> in its name, the bot will create or reuse an invite into that channel and post it into the text channel

 This Discord bot requires Java 8 and uses [JDA](https://github.com/DV8FromTheWorld/JDA)